Kilimanjaro Guide

 Kilimanjaro Ams

 Acute Mountain Sickness (AMS) is a common condition caused by the lack of oxygen at high altitudes and can be dangerous if left untreated.
-To ensure a safe and successful Climb of Kilimanjaro, it's important to take preventative measures to avoid AMS.
+To ensure a safe and successful Climb of Kilimanjaro, It’s essential to take preventative measures to avoid AMS to ensure a safe and successful Mount Kilimanjaro Climbing.

 What is Acute Mountain Sickness?